spiral/docs/http/routing.md

 }
 ```

-You can combine this target with required or optional parameter, the parameter will be amiable as method injection to
+You can combine this target with the required or optional parameter.
+The parameter will be available as method injection to
 the desired target:

 ```php